brightertiger/notes/notes/general/gen-05-clustering.md

     -   Pick centers sequentially to cover the data
     -   Pick initial points randomly
     -   For subsequent rounds, initialize with points picked with probability proportional to the distance from it's cluster center
-    -   Points far away from the cluster center are morelikely to picked in subsequent iterations
+    -   Points far away from the cluster center are more likely to be picked in subsequent iterations
 -   K-Medoids Algorithm
     -   More robust to outliers
     -   Dont update the cluster center with mean